 Every college student has to go through having a college roommate.
 Instead of thinking about how you can be best friends with your roommate, focus your attention on finding the right one first.

 - Check online to see your options.
 There are many websites that list available roommates.

 - Go to meetups or social events focusing on finding roommates.
 These events can potentially help you find somebody who shares your interests.

-Living away from home during college is already overwhelming, and what more when you have to live with a roommate that’s a complete stranger to you?
+Living away from home during college is already overwhelming, and what more when you have to live with a roommate who’s a complete stranger to you?